WhatTheDickens/lit-dig-age/syllabus_s20_revised.md

 - You’ll keep a journal in which you write regularly about what you’re learning in the course
 - You’ll write two blog posts for this website in which you reflect on your learning in this course
-- You’ll contribute to a group project in which you make use of particular computing skills that you acquire in the course
+- You’ll contribute to a final project in which you make use of particular computing skills that you acquire in the course

 ## Texts